 Federal law does not directly stipulate criteria for the analysis of federal aid-eligible roadways and highways.
 However, certain conditions must be met in order to maintain the funding eligibility of facilities.
+Federal agencies such as the Federal Highway Administration, Federal Transit Administration, and the Federal Railroad Administration (FRA) are also delegated the authority to interpret and enforce most federal environmental protection laws.

-Railroad Revitalization and Regulatory Reform Act of 1976 (45 U.S.C. § 801)
+Railroad Revitalization and Regulatory Reform Act of 1976 (49 U.S.C.)